OpenDocument adoption: Kerala

 designed to turn Kerala into a knowledge society.

 They decided that open standards such as ODF would be followed in e-governance projects to avoid proprietary lock in.

 Japan

 On June 29, 2007, the government of Japan published a new interoperability framework which gives preference to the procurement of products that follow open standards including the ODF standards.
-On July 2 the government declared that they wouldn't stop from adopting alternative document formats, because they hold the view that formats like Office Open XML which other organizations such as Ecma International and ISO had also approved was, according to them, an open standard, too.
-Also, they said that it was one of the preferences, whether the format is open, to choose which software the government shall deploy.
+On July 2, the government stated it would also consider alternative document formats, viewing formats like Office Open XML (which had also been approved by organizations like Ecma International and ISO) as an open standard.
+The government also stated that a format's open status was one of the preferences considered when choosing software for deployment.

 Government ministries and agencies are required to: